Sebazzz/NUnitTestOrdering/README.md

 ### Testing
 Most of the tests written for the library are "full blown" integration tests.
 They work by dynamically compiling an assembly and then running it and capturing the output.

+#### Developing integration tests
+To develop an integration test, you need to create an directory [in the TestData directory](src/NUnitTestOrdering.Tests/TestData).
+Creating a directory will yield an TestFixture, and each subdirectory will yield an individual test.

+An test consists at least of one or more C# files and `ExpectedTestResult.txt` text file, as an embedded resource, which contains the expected logged test output.
+Once you have created your test files, regenerate the `TestDataIndex.tt` file.
+You are now ready to run your test.
+In case of trouble, add an `StartDebuggerAttribute` to the test method to start the NUnit application under the debugger.

 ## Contributions
 This project is accepting contributions.
 Please keep the following guidelines in mind: